faarrelll/Smart-Cap-Application/README.md

-# bluetooth_low_energy
+# Smart Cap Appilcation

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+Application used to monitor the user's pulse and oxygen.
+This application receives sensor data from an IoT device called a SmartCap.

 A few resources to get you started if this is your first Flutter project: